C-Ezra-M/neocities-archive/README.md

 ## License information

-Files in `/src` and its subdirectories that have file names not ending with `.astro`
+Files in `/src` and its subdirectories that have file names not ending with `.astro` are licensed under the [MIT license](/LICENSE-MIT.txt).

+The file `/pokemon-tcg-cache.jsonl` is not covered by the license, as it is generated.

+All rights reserved for other content (text, images).